-News category "Press releases"
+News category "Releases"

 Capitalia and the European Investment Fund (EIF) have signed an agreement on a guarantee instrument supporting small businesses in Latvia, Lithuania and Estonia, for a total amount of EUR 10 million.
 With this guarantee, small businesses will get better access to finance.
 The agreement is supported by the European Fund for Strategic Investments (EFSI), the heart of the Investment Plan for Europe, and by the Employment and Social Innovation (EaSI) programme

 Capitalia has been interviewed by a blog specializing in reviewing and introducing various peer-to-peer investment opportunities.
 In the interview we describe our history and opportunities of investment in our loans that are sold through marketplace platform Mintos.com.

 During the year 2015 Capitalia has issued over 3 million of loans to small and medium sized businesses in the Baltic States.
 The financing offered by the company was used by 237 companies.
 Average issued loan amount to one company was EUR 9 000 while average term was 12 months.
 Most business loans were issued to companies in retail and manufacturing industries.
 Notably, most of the clients have been companies from the regions.